Husqvarna Motorcycles: Prior to 1987

 With the rise of motocross as a sport Husqvarna focused on producing light weight racing bikes.
-They adapted their lightweight single cylinder bike to racing and delivered the Silverpilen, meaning 'silver arrow' in Swedish.
+They adapted their lightweight single cylinder bike to racing and delivered the Silverpilen, meaning 'the silver arrow' in Swedish.
 At 75 kg and designed for racing it gained widespread popularity.
 Sporting many innovations like telescoping front forks and hydraulic damped suspension it became an international success.
 The 1959 motocross championship went to Rolf Tibblin and his 250 cc Husqvarna.
 The 1960 world 500 cc motocross championship was won by Bill Nilsson on a four-stroke Husqvarna.
 In the 1960s, their lightweight, two-stroke-engined off-road bikes helped make the once-dominant British four-stroke motorcycles obsolete.
 Throughout the 1960s and 1970s, Husqvarna was a dominant force in the motocross world, winning 14 motocross world championships in the 125 cc, 250 cc and 500 cc divisions, 24 enduro world championships and 11 Baja 1000 victories.

 1983 saw Husqvarna innovate again with the introduction of a 500 cc bike that set new standards for competition four-strokes.
 It was lightweight, air-cooled, easy-handling and changed the future of off-road racing motorcycles.
 It was the predecessor of the Husaberg brand.